RLeclair/iot-operations-sdks/tools/stub_service/README.md

 - Should the stub service run as a Kubernetes pod or externally?
 - What format should schema states use? *(Proposed: JSON.)*
 - How will the `STUB_SERVICE_OUTPUT_DIR` variable be obtained?
+- Will the ADR service need a stub?
+Or will it be included in the mini-MQ deployment in the same way as state store?